 Some asbestos cancer patients may wish to avoid traditional treatment, even if it is considered palliative care.
 One of the most impactful decisions a cancer patient can make is electing to change their diet with the supervision of a dietitian.
 There have been numerous cases where patients have extended their survival by eating the right foods and integrating supplements or healthy lifestyle changes.
 One patient used slippery elm bark, vitamin C and other holistic treatments to live longer than his expected survival.
 Any cancer patient should consult a nutritionist before making changes to their diet.

 Patients can also benefit from a combination of traditional options and alternative treatments, such as undergoing a pleurodesis and making nutritional changes.
 Since difficulty breathing is often a symptom of mesothelioma, patients may be able to improve their breathing patterns through respiratory therapy, meditation and yoga.
-If you'd like to understand more about palliative care, call [default_phone_number] to speak to one of our Patient Advocates.

 View our resources for patients and familiesGet Help Today